-Non-myeloablative transplant: This special type of allogeneic transplant may be an option for some patients who couldn’t tolerate a regular allogeneic transplant because it would be too toxic.
+Non-myeloablative transplant: This special type of allogeneic transplant may be an option for some patients who wouldn’t be able to get a regular allogeneic transplant because it would be too toxic.
 This type of transplant uses less chemo and radiation, so it is also known as a mini-transplant or reduced-intensity transplant.

 Doctors aren’t yet sure exactly how effective these types of transplants are for patients with Hodgkin disease, but studies are now being done to find out.